Skip to main content

 const locals = child.get(LOCAL); // ['uk', 'en']

-If both the child and the parent injector have multi-providers with the same token, the child injector will return values only from its array:
+If both the child and the parent injector have multi-providers with the same token, the child injector will return only the values from its own array:

 import { Injector } from '@ditsmod/core';